Why Am I Treated So Bad!

 Why Am I Treated So Bad! is an album by the Cannonball Adderley Quintet, recorded at the Capitol Studios in Hollywood in 1967.

+Overview

 The song "I'm on My Way", was written by his nephew Nat Adderley Jr., who at the time was an 11-year-old living in Teaneck, New Jersey.

+The album peaked at No. 154 on the Billboard Top LPs during a twelve-week run on the chart.